Almost There and Back Again: A Fat Man’s Tale

 All of those and more can be mental experiences of anxiety.
 Sometimes, our brains (without our conscious decision to do so) may just say, NOPE, and shut out everything so we aren’t seeing, hearing, feeling anything around us (dissociation).
 This is rather like the “burying your head in the sand” analogy, trying to make something go away by removing it from our lived experience.

 From a biological perspective, anxiety triggers several physical changes.
-This includes:
+These include:

-• The amygdala perceives a threat sounds the alarm
+• The amygdala part of our brain perceives a threat and sounds the alarm.

-• The pre-frontal cortex of the brain, which controls reasoning and decision make, and usually keeps the amygdala in check, is circumvented
+• The pre-frontal cortex of the brain, which controls reasoning and decision making, and usually keeps the amygdala in check, is circumvented.

 • [more science stuff]